CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/05-dataflows-gen2.md

 # Lab 3: Create and use Dataflows (Gen2) in Microsoft Fabric

-## Estimated Duration: 30 minutes
+### Estimated Duration: 30 minutes

-In this lab, you will learn how to create and use Dataflows (Gen2) in Microsoft Fabric to connect to various data sources and perform data transformations using Power Query Online.
-You will also see how Dataflows (Gen2) can be used in Data Pipelines to ingest data into a lakehouse or define datasets for Power BI reports.
+In this lab, you’ll learn how to use Dataflows (Gen2) in Microsoft Fabric to connect to external data sources, transform data with Power Query Online, and load it into a lakehouse.
+You’ll also see how Dataflows can be integrated into Data Pipelines and used to define datasets for Power BI.
+This lab introduces the key features of Dataflows (Gen2) in a simplified, hands-on scenario.

-This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.

 ## Lab Objectives